Gabweare/WHSTechNotes/journal.md

 Weekly Journal Prompt: Due to AI, thousands of jobs are in danger.
 I believe that AI, as good as it is for everyone else, is a burden for workers because of all the jobs it takes from them.
 I plan to switch to Cyber Security classes since AI can't protect digital information and make firewalls.
+# January 22, 2025
+Weekly Journal Prompt: Government intervention impacts company technology companies and their users because if the company is not
+American, it will probably get accused of something.
+As America doesn't have good relationships with chinese.
+Try to show proof that they don't steal data.

+I would add a perrmission to follow button so strangers can't just follow you.
+Of course you can turn it off in the settings.
+I could use some of tiktok's feactures in app development.